knaidoo29/magpie/docs/source/index.rst

 In 1D these are computed exactly without requiring the approximate schemes above.

 .. warning ::
-  MPI functionality is currently not unavailable but the plan will be to implement using mpi4py and an additional library MPIutils which will handle all of the MPI enabled functions.
+  MPI functionality is currently unavailable but the plan will be to implement this using mpi4py and an additional library MPIutils which will handle all of the MPI enabled functions.